MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/azure-server-management/tools-services.md

 ## Secure

 [Azure Security Center](/azure/security-center/security-center-intro) is a comprehensive security management application.
 By onboarding to Security Center, you can quickly get an assessment of the security and regulatory compliance status of your environment.
-For instructions on onboarding your servers to Azure Security Center, see the article [Configure Azure management services for a subscription](./onboard-at-scale.md#azure-security-center).
+For instructions on onboarding your servers to Azure Security Center, see [Configure Azure management services for a subscription](./onboard-at-scale.md#azure-security-center).

 ## Protect